Select Page

 • A confirmed diagnosis of rheumatoid arthritis;

-• Results of blood tests, particularly those that show a positive rheumatoid factor;
+• Results of blood tests, particularly those that indicate the presence of RA;

-• Doctors’ notes regarding the severity and frequency of your symptoms; and
+• Doctors’ notes detailing the severity and frequency of your symptoms;

 If your rheumatoid arthritis doesn’t quite match the criteria of Social Security’s listing, you may still be approved for disability benefits if you are unable to perform consistent work.